 Ensure that there is only one asyncio event loop per program.
 Python event loops are automatically generated by asyncio.run().

+During development, it is recommended to run the Async IO code in debug mode.
+This will help detect never-awaited coroutines, non-threadsafe Async IO APIs, excessive execution times for I/O and callback functions, and never-retrieved exceptions.

 To reduce the chance of excessive delays, perform concurrent Async IO operations only on non-blocking code.